mmartofel/oadp-backup/README.md

 # This repo is to showcase OAPD (Red Hat OpenShift API for Data Protection) which is the simplest way to do backups at Red Hat OpenShift using Velero

-Once you have your OpenShift cluster ready please login with admin credentials first
+Once you have your OpenShift cluster ready please login with admin credentials first.

 Login to you desired Red Hat OpenShift cluster, for exmple: